lambci/docker-lambda/README.md

 # To compile native deps in node_modules
 docker run --rm -v "$PWD":/var/task lambci/lambda:build-nodejs10.x npm rebuild

-# To resolve dependencies on go1.x (working directory is /go/src/handler, will run `dep ensure`)
+# To resolve dependencies on go1.x (working directory is /go/src/handler)
-docker run --rm -v "$PWD":/go/src/handler lambci/lambda:build-go1.x
+docker run --rm -v "$PWD":/go/src/handler lambci/lambda:build-go1.x go mod download

 # For .NET Core 2.0, this will publish the compiled code to `./pub`,
 # which you can then use to run with `-v "$PWD"/pub:/var/task`